Reach, Target, and Safety Schools

 When you put together a list of law schools, you should prepare for the worst and hope for the best.
 I advise many applicants to use the rule of three: apply to at least three reach, target, and safety schools, respectively.

 A reach is a school that you probably won’t get into but might.
-Usually, this means that your top LSAT score or your LSAC GPA (probably similar to your undergraduate GPA) or both are below the school’s medians.
+Usually, this means that your top LSAT score and your LSAC GPA are both below the school’s medians, or that—regardless of your GPA—your LSAT score is below the school's twenty-fifth percentile.
 Other factors like character and fitness issues, multiple LSAT takes, or being an international applicant can affect your chances.

 If your top LSAT score and GPA are both below a school’s twenty-fifth percentiles, or if one of your numbers is just below the median while the other is way below the median, the school is probably a super reach.
 Although you have nothing to lose by applying (except time and money), I wouldn’t substitute a super reach for a more plausible reach.

 A target is a school you have a decent chance of getting into.
 Usually, this means that your LSAT score and GPA are close to the school’s medians, or that one is above and the other below.